 Social Work

-Our students finish this program ready to make a difference.
+Our social work students finish the program ready to make a difference.
 They are prepared to work with individuals, families or groups in a variety of advanced-practice settings — including behavioral health, substance abuse, healthcare and forensic practice.
 With fieldwork and theoretical components, this program is open to both full- and part-time students.

 Want to Learn More?

-Attend an virtual information session, where you'll receive an overview of the program, meet our faculty and ask questions.
+Attend a virtual information session and receive an overview of the program, meet our faculty and ask questions.
 Plus, attendees receive an application fee waiver just for attending!

 By the Numbers